 You can leave your meat on the warm setting for a little while after it is finished cooking, the pan liquid will help keep it from drying out.

-Psst, you should also check out my Instant Pot Pork Carnitas.
+You should also check out the Instant Pot Pork Carnitas.
 They are packed with flavor, moist and delicious just like this pork loin!
 Add it to your dinner list for Taco Tuesday to make tacos, burritos, nachos or bowls with rice.
+Or if you preder pasta try the creamy sausage pasta made all in one pot.

 Can I Put Frozen Pork Loin In The Crock Pot?